sap-tutorials/Tutorials/tutorials/s4sdk-cloud-foundry-sample-application/s4sdk-cloud-foundry-sample-application.md

   - `integration-tests`
   - `unit-tests`

-These are Maven submodules, and they serve different aspects of your code application, test and deployment environment.
+These are Maven `submodules`, and they serve different aspects of your code application, test and deployment environment.
 The following separation of modules makes it possible to run dedicated unit tests and sensitive integration tests without deploying the application.

 #### Multiple modules project